 This indicator measures people's trust in local policing.

-In order to improve our understanding of people's confidence in state institutions it would be useful to develop a comparable indicator for confidence in the justice system.
+In order to improve our understanding of people's confidence in state institutions, the 2017 survey collected data on confidence in the justice system.